kchernokozinsky/hs-information-retrieval/README.md

 - Implement support for wildcard queries (queries with jokers) in the retrieval system.
 - Allow users to search for terms using wildcard characters that represent unknown characters in the query.
 - Implement efficient algorithms to handle wildcard queries and retrieve relevant results.

+## How to Use

+1. Move the FB2 format files to the `resources/fb2` folder in the project directory.

+2. Open the console or terminal and navigate to the project directory.

+3. Run the following commands:

+    ```bash
+    stack build
+    stack exec hs-information-retrieval
+    ```